 shall for the purposes of subsection (1) be deemed to have published that statement.

-(3) The word “statement” includes any document, book or paper containing any statement.
+(3) The word statement includes any document, book or paper containing any statement.

 (4) Books, documents and papers published in good faith for the advancement of medical or surgical science are exempt from the provisions of this section.